Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Attackingandtools/Metasploit/metainfo.md

+# What is Metasploit?

-# Metasploit is a widely used exploitation framework Can support all phases of a penetration testing engagement, from information gathering to post-exploitation.
-Allow information gathering, scanning, exploitation, exploit development, post-exploitation, and more
+- It is a widely used exploitation framework Can support all phases of a penetration testing engagement, from info gathering to post-exploitation.
+- Allow information gathering, scanning, exploitation, exploit development, post-exploitation, and more

 ## Different Modules